httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 Registration requests should use the following template:

+Name:
-* Name: \[a name for the Cache-Status Parameter that matches the 'key' ABNF rule\]
+: \[a name for the Cache-Status Parameter that matches the "key" ABNF rule\]

+Description:
-* Description: \[a description of the parameter semantics and value\]
+: \[a description of the parameter semantics and value\]

+Reference:
-* Reference: \[to a specification defining this parameter, if available\]
+: \[to a specification defining this parameter, if available\]

-See the registry at <https://www.iana.org/assignments/http-cache-status> for details on where to send registration requests.
+See the registry at [](https://www.iana.org/assignments/http-cache-status){:brackets="angle"} for details on where to send registration requests.

 # IANA Considerations